Aritra0124/IoT_Simulation/README.md

 - `docker`: Directory containing Docker-related files.
     - `python_app`: Directory for the Python application Docker container.
         - `Dockerfile`: Dockerfile for building the Python application container.
         - `entrypoint.sh`: Shell script to be executed when the container starts.
+It starts the FastAPI server.
         - `requirements.txt`: List of Python package dependencies.
     - `python_publisher`: Directory for the Python publisher Docker container.
         - `Dockerfile`: Dockerfile for building the Python publisher container.